Kubernetes Network Policy Egress: RDS & External Services

 Does Kubernetes block egress traffic by default?

 No. By default every pod can send traffic to any destination — other pods, your database, SaaS APIs, and the public internet.
-Egress is only restricted once a NetworkPolicy with policyTypes: [Egress] selects the pod.
-At that point the pod becomes deny-by-default outbound, and only the destinations you explicitly list are allowed; everything else is dropped.
+Egress is only restricted once a NetworkPolicy with policyTypes: [Egress] selects the pod, and your CNI plugin actually enforces it.
+At that point the pod becomes deny-by-default for outbound traffic, and only the destinations you explicitly list are allowed.
+Everything else is silently dropped.

-Can a native NetworkPolicy restrict egress to a domain name?
+Can a native NetworkPolicy match a hostname or domain name?

-Not directly.
-The native NetworkPolicy API is Layer 3/4 only and matches destinations by ipBlock CIDR, podSelector, or namespaceSelector — there is no DNS or FQDN field.
-To allow egress by hostname you need a CNI extension such as Cilium’s toFQDNs in a CiliumNetworkPolicy or Calico’s DNS domain matching.
+No. The standard NetworkPolicy API is Layer 3/4 only.
+Destinations are expressed as ipBlock CIDRs, podSelector, or namespaceSelector — there is no DNS or FQDN field in the spec.
+To allow egress by hostname you need a CNI-specific extension: Cilium’s CiliumNetworkPolicy with toFQDNs, or Calico Enterprise’s DNS domain matching.
+These extensions are not portable across CNIs, but they are the only robust solution for endpoints whose IP addresses rotate.

 Further Reading